marckleinmann/praxis-design-system/README.md

 ## Origin

 Built by Praxis, an applied-AI studio in New York.
-The system shipped here is the one that powers praxis.com.
+The system shipped here is the one that powers praxisx.co.
 It's published because small teams need small design systems, and because the decision reasoning in each `.md` file is more useful than the tokens themselves.